nyelonong/nyelonong.github.io/_posts/2016-03-26-welcome-to-jekyll.markdown

     $ jekyll serve
 ```

-That's it. after you run `jekyll serve`, move to your browser and open `localhost:4000`.
+That's it.
+Move to your browser and open `localhost:4000`.
 Happy Blogging!